Hot-Spicy-DH2643/the-shop-at-the-end-of-the-galaxy/README.md

 docker compose up --build
 ```

 This starts MongoDB, the backend (with Nodemon), and the frontend (Next.js dev server) in watch mode.
 Containers mount your local source folders, so code edits immediately reflect inside the services.
 Use `docker compose down` to stop everything, and `docker compose logs -f <service>` for live logs.
-Use this file strictly for local development; production should run the Caddy stack below.
+Use this file strictly for local development.

 ## Local Development (without Docker)